tau-OS/tau-flatpak-platform/README.md

 This repository has CI/CD set up.
 Building and publishing is handled automatically with the help of some amazing GitHub actions, and takes no human interaction.

-### Daily
+### Nightly

-Every push to the `main` branch will start a build and publish it to our repository under the `daily` branch.
+Every push to the `main` branch will start a build and publish it to our repository under the `nightly` branch.
 This branch is built frequently and is **not recommended for production**.

 ### Stable